tldr-pages/tldr/pages/linux/xsel.md

 `xsel -cb`

-- Output the X11 primary selection's contents into the terminal (equivalent to a mouse middle-click)
+- Output the X11 primary selection's contents into the terminal (equivalent to a mouse middle-click):

 `xsel -op`